vincent8264/car-brand-recog/README.md

 ## Dataset
 Car images used to train the classification models are from three datasets, with car models mostly between 2005~2020.
+In other words, it might not perform well on newer (or older) car models.

 1. Stanford cars dataset
 https://www.kaggle.com/datasets/jessicali9530/stanford-cars-dataset